ig3/srf/README.md

  * studytime - total minutes of study
  * newcards - the number of new cards reviewed
  * percentcorrect - the percent of 'correct' reviews
+ * stageNew - the number of cards at stage New
+ * stageLearning - the number of cards at stage Learning
+ * stageMature - the number of cards at stage Mature
+ * stageMastered - the number of cards at stage Mastered
+ * latency - the average latency of reviewed cards (seconds)
+ * backlog - the minimum count of cards due
+ * overdue - the minimum count of cards overdue

 This table is updated after each review.